-4.4.2 Waste and cargo residues notification
+4.4.2 Advance Waste notification

-When bound for a port located in the Community, all ships shall complete accurately, the information required in Annex II of the PRF Directive, as revised by Commission Directive (EU) 2015/2087, for its onward transmission via a national single window17 to the authority or body designated for this purpose by the Member State in which that port is located.
+When bound for a Union port, ships which fall within the scope of Directive 2002/59/EC (> 300 GT) shall complete truly and accurately the information required in Annex 2 of the PRF Directive, .
+The information from the Advance waste notification shall be reported electronically via a national single window to the authority or body designated for this purpose by the Member State in which that port is located.
 The relevant information will be exchanged via the SSN system with other Member States.

 The PRF Directive specifies the reporting requirements which include the ship and the voyage details (see description in section 4.4.1).
 When this information is already reported in the notification of the ship and voyage specific information, there is no need to be reported twice.
-All the other fields are mandatory fields unless the ship is exempted from providing the pre-arrival notification.
-In accordance with the PSC Directive, not providing the pre-arrival notification will make the ship Priority two.
-Consequently, the Port State may decide to select the ship for inspection.
+All the other fields are mandatory fields unless the ship is exempted from providing the advance waste notification.